nicolargo/glances/README.rst

 If you like this open-source project, you can become a sponsor.

-See the sponsors_ page (one-time or monthly tier available).
+See the Github sponsors_ page (one-time or monthly tier available).

+Or send me some bitcoins: 185KN9FCix3svJYp7JQM7hRMfSKyeaJR4X

 Author
 ======